Bruno Viana

-Bruno Viana Willemen da Silva (born 5 February 1995) is a Brazilian football player who plays as a centre back for Coritiba.
+Bruno Viana Willemen da Silva (born 5 February 1995) is a Brazilian football player who plays as a centre-back for Turkish club Gaziantep on loan from Coritiba.

 Career

 Cruzeiro

 On 10 March 2016, he made his professional debut with Cruzeiro in a 2–1 victory over Atlético Paranaense.

 Olympiacos

 On 31 August 2016, the last day of pre-season transfer window, Viana joined Olympiacos.

 The transfer of Viana to Olympiacos for €2 million is remarkable among the transfers involving Cruzeiro defenders.
 In Brazilian currency, the transfer of Bruno Viana was the fourth largest to reach R$7.6 million due to the devaluation of the real against the euro and the US dollar.

 On 5 February 2017, he scored his first goal with the club, opening the score in a 3–0 home Superleague win against Iraklis.

 On 7 July 2017, he signed a single-season contract with Portuguese club Braga on loan from Olympiacos.
 On 29 October 2017, he scored his first goal with the club sealing a 1–0 home win game against Chaves.